moechofe/lowresrmx/asset.dev/manual.md

 ## BASIC instructions

-To be able to use the language as a tool to make games, LowResRMX provides instructions to:
+To be able to use the language as a tool to make games, Retro Game Creator provides instructions to:

 - manipulates the execution of a program: go here, go back, wait for this, do that if this happens and stuff like that.